Aria Player for Finale

 How to get there

-- Click Edit Player under the Sound column).
+- Click Edit Player in the slot to the right (under the Sound column).

 What it does

-Whenever you are using Finale's included Garritan instrument sounds, Finale assigns all sounds in the ARIA Player automatically.
-Finale does this whenever you start a new document with the Setup Wizard, or when you add or change a sound in the ScoreManager (as long as a Garritan Sound Map is prioritized highest in the Sound Map Priority dialog box–see Sound Maps).
+Whenever you are using Audio Units playback (MIDI/Audio > Play Finale Through Audio Units) along with Finale's included Garritan instrument sounds, Finale assigns all sounds in the Aria Player automatically behind the scenes.
+For example, Finale does this whenever you start a new document with the Setup Wizard, or add or change a sound in the ScoreManager (as long as a Garritan Sound Map is prioritized highest in the Sound Map Priority dialog box–see Sound Maps).

-Noteman says: All manual sound assignments in the ARIA Player are overwritten in favor of the Sound Map Priority whenever the Reassign Playback Sounds command is applied to the document.
+All manual sound assignments in the Aria Player are overwritten in favor of the Sound Map Priority whenever Reassign Playback Sounds is applied to the document.
 (See MIDI/Audio/Reassign Playback Sounds for details).

-drop-downmenus on the left or click empty (or the name of a loaded instrument).
-Choose Finale Default Bank, followed by the appropriate instrument.
-For other Garritan libraries, the "Notation" subset of instruments are specially designed for use with Finale's Human Playback feature.
+To load new Instruments, click empty (or the name of a loaded instrument) > GPO > Notation > then the instrument from the drop-down menu.
+The "Notation" instruments are specially designed for use with Finale's Human Playback feature.

 - [Volume].
 You can use these sliders to adjust the MIDI controller data (#7 Volume or #10 Mod Wheel).
 Note that you can leave these controls alone and use Finale's Mixer to manage the volume, panning, and other playback parameters.
 See Mixer.

-- Controls: Click the Controls tab on the right of the ARIA Player to display the Controls view, which contains various control knobs (depending on which instrument is loaded):
+- Controls: Click the Controls tab on the right of the Aria Player to display these dials.

 - Length(CC21): This controller allows you to adjust the duration of notes.

-- ModWhl(CC1): This knob controls the Modulation Wheel controller, which for most instruments affects volume.
+- ModWhl(CC1): This knob controls the Modulation Wheel controller.

-- Settings.
-Click About to view additional information about the ARIA player and to monitor ARIA's usage of your computer's resources.
+- About.
+Click About to view additional information about the Aria player and the impact of your computer's resources.
+You can click Get More Sounds to launch the Garritan website where additional sounds are available.